Corona Virus and Cleaning

 A lot of our customers are concerned about the risk of transmission of Coronavirus (2019-nCoV) via a contaminated surface.

 Many viruses cannot live for long outside a human or animal host, whereas other viruses can survive for prolonged periods on contaminated surfaces.

 Based on current information, this Coronavirus (2019-nCoV ) sits somewhere in the middle of the risk zone.
-It can survive on a contaminated surface, but probably not for long.
+It can survive on a contaminated surface for up to 9 days

 Thorough surface cleaning and disinfecting will ensure that any potentially contaminated surface is left in a clean and hygienic condition.

 Whiteley Corporation has conducted a huge number of disinfectant tests against a wide array of infectious viruses over the past 25 years.

 We continue this long history of disinfectant and cleaning research with on-going testing and collaborative research programs, including virucidal testing.
 This knowledge frames the important factors to note about Coronavirus with respect to disinfectants.